 US Justice Department indicts six with conspiracy to pay bribes to Amazon employees

-WASHINGTON: The US Justice Department said on Friday (Sep 18) six people have been indicted by a grand jury in Washington state with conspiring to pay commercial bribes to employees and contractors of Amazon.com Inc.
+WASHINGTON: The U.S. Justice Department said on Friday six people have been indicted by a grand jury in Washington state with conspiring to pay commercial bribes to employees and contractors of Amazon.com Inc.

 Those indicted planned to pay over US$100,000 in exchange for an unfair competitive advantage on the Amazon marketplace - a platform where third-party merchants sell goods, the Department said.